DIY Butterfly Hair Bows

 - Place a dot of hot glue on the wrapped thread and press one end of the pinked strip until secured.

 - If you’re using these butterfly bows as hair ties or hair clips now is the time to add those in the middle of the butterfly.

 - Wrap the pinked strip tightly around the butterfly until you reach the end of the strip.

 - Secure the end with another drop of hot glue and you’re done!

-If you enjoyed this tutorial please let me know in the comments below and don’t forget to rate it!
+If you enjoyed this tutorial please let me know in the comments below!
 Thanks!

 Hi, I’m Petro, author and founder of Easy Peasy Creative Ideas.
 Sewist, crafter, avid DIY-er, foodie, photographer, homemaker and mommy to one.
 I’m an expert at coming up with quick, clever sewing tips, recycling crafts and simple, easy recipes!
 You can find my ideas featured in reputable publications such as Country Living, Good House Keeping, Yahoo News, WikiHow, Shutterfly, Parade, Brit & Co and more.
 Thanks for stopping by and hope you’ll stay for a while, get to know me better and come back another time.
 Stick around for real fun projects!
 Read more…

 Thank you for all you do.
 You are a wonderful kind person, showing all these wonderful inspiring crafts for free.
 Have a lovely day.

 Aww, thanks so much, Ruth!
 You made my day :)